GB 18030

 GB 18030 is a Chinese government standard, described as Information Technology — Chinese coded character set and defines the required language and character support necessary for software in China.
 GB18030 is the registered Internet name for the official character set of the People's Republic of China (PRC) superseding GB2312.
 As a Unicode Transformation Format (i.e. an encoding of all Unicode code points), GB18030 supports both simplified and traditional Chinese characters.
-It is also compatible with legacy encodings including GB2312, CP936, and GBK 1.0.
+It is also compatible with legacy encodings including GB/T 2312, CP936, and GBK 1.0.

-In addition to the "GB18030 character encoding", this standard contains requirements about which scripts must be supported, font support, etc.
+The Unicode Consortium has warned implementers that the latest version of this Chinese standard, GB 18030-2022, introduces what they describe as "disruptive changes" from the previous version GB 18030-2005 "involving 33 different characters and 55 code positions".
+GB 18030-2022 was enforced from 1 August 2023.
+It has been implemented in ICU 73.2; and in Java 21, and backported to older Java 8, 11, 17 (LTS releases) and 20.0.2.

-As of 2022, in terms of font implementations, "only the Simplified Chinese fonts of the Noto Sans CJK (Google), Source Han Mono (Adobe), and Source Han Sans (Adobe) typeface families are already compliant with GB 18030-2022 Implementation Level 2 [..]
-Microsoft YaHei (Microsoft), Noto Serif CJK (Google), PingFang (Apple), and Source Han Serif (Adobe)—at least the versions —require a small number of URO additions that are associated with Implementation Level 1 in order to become compliant with GB 18030-2022 Implementation Level 2."
+In addition to the encoding method, this standard contains requirements about which additional scripts and languages should be represented, and to whom this standard is applicable.
+This standard however does not define the official character forms for the Chinese characters; this is standardised in List of Commonly Used Standard Chinese Characters.